HacKanCuBa/blake2signer/docs/examples.md

     # Should an hour had passed, then this exception would be raised
     print(repr(exc), 'expired on', (exc.timestamp + ttl).isoformat())
     # ExpiredSignatureError('signature has expired, age ... > 3600.0 seconds') expired on 2021-05-19T22:50:27+00:00

+    # Since v2.5.0, valid unsigned data as bytes is available in the exception
+    print(serialized_data == exc.data.decode())  # True
 else:
     print(serialized_data == unsigned.decode())  # True
 ```

 !!! tip
-    The `ExpiredSignatureError` exception contains the signature timestamp as an aware datetime object (in UTC) in case you need that information to display something meaningful to the user.
+    Sice v2.0.0, the `ExpiredSignatureError` exception contains the signature timestamp as an aware datetime object (in UTC) in case you need that information to display something meaningful to the user, and since v2.5.0, it also contains the _valid_ unsigned data, which you can safely access (yet considering that it hasn't passed the timestamp check!).
+If the exception is raised by a serializer signer, you need to unserialize/uncompress/undecode it using the method `data_from_exc`.

 ### Choosing when to check the timestamp